Will there be a Jury?

 Juries do not sit for civil claims (the exception being libel and slander claims in the High Court) the decision is made by a single judge.

 Civil trials can be very tense and are undoubtedly stressful for participants but there is very unlikely to be any of the high drama you see on the TV.
 Witnesses do give evidence and are cross-examined by barristers but it is more likely to be a slow, detailed, process rather than one full of rhetorical flourishes and dramatic revelations.

 County Courts in East Anglia tend to be in anonymous post-war office buildings or shiny new purpose-built facilities.
 Unless you are in the Royal Courts of Justice in London you are very unlikely to see the dark polished wood and gothic features of many TV courts.
 There won’t be a dock as there is no accused and no jury box.
 The judge will probably be on an elevated “bench” and there may be a witness box but overall it will be lighter and more modern than you might expect.
 Many hearings, including some small claims trials, take place in the judge’s “chambers” which is much more like a large office or conference room

 There may be many good reasons for the lack of civil court set TV dramas but that does not mean civil trials should not be taken seriously – they are expensive and the outcome can be uncertain.
 If you need advice on a dispute and how to resolve it please contact Kerseys’ Dispute Resolution Team.

-Associate, Dispute Resolution Team.
+Partner and Solicitor, Dispute Resolution Team.